 It’s true that many jobs treat their employees badly, with mean bosses consistently, unfair policies, favoritism, and low pay, but people are also unhappy even if they have a decent job with good salaries, numerous perks, and handsome benefits.

-The only reason they don’t quit is because the alternative is even worse — scrambling for food, shelter, and the basic necessities of life.
+The only reason they don’t quit is that the alternative is even worse — scrambling for food, shelter, and the basic necessities of life.

 The way to get out of feeling miserable in the working world is to create a sense of meaning and purpose with your current job.
 Assuming you have a job that isn’t intolerable, how can you get some joy out of the 40 hours you spend there?